bohdon/site-bohdon-content/content/docs/smooth-sdf-shape-edges.md

 - 10x still looks great, the small inflation of ~0.00078 does basically nothing.
 - There's still a few artifacts overall -- at the top of the 1x circle, and in various intersections.

+The reasoning for this method is: if we want to have a consistent edge treatment we need at least a minimum amount of visible shape over which to perform the filtering.
+So adding an inflation that's in this case 50% of the filter width gives us content to display instead of shapes disappearing.

-The magic value of `0.5` is intended such that half of the total inflation is added to 'each side'.
-In most cases we're inflating to fix thin width strokes, so each side of the stroke will be increased by this value.
-If we added the full value of 1, the inflation becomes too noticeable and our 1px circle no longer looks like 1px.
+That magic value of `0.5` is intended such that half of the filter width is added to each 'side', so the total is 1x the filter width for strokes and small objects (e.g. when you consider the two sides of a stroke).
+If we added the full value of 1 the inflation becomes too noticeable and our 1px circle no longer looks like 1px.
 Try playing with this value to see how it affects the thinner lines.

 We've also switched to using `Max` instead of `Add` for the filter width calculation, since the extra inflation of their combined values adds a bit _too_ much softening.